 5. Dumbbells beat weight machines

 Strength or weight machines are built for average-sized individuals, so while some modifications can often be made, people with longer or shorter arms, for instance, can get injured by using improperly fitting machines.
 In addition, many machines allow your dominant side to take more of the weight, such as a chest machine.
 Conversely, dumbbells follow the natural biomechanics of your body (reducing risk of injury) and as mentioned above, train you unilaterally.
+(Kettlebell workouts are similar in this respect.)

 6. They can be used in a wide variety of exercises and for nearly every muscle group